y37y/nvim/README.md

 # Neovim Configuration Management

 This Neovim configuration is based on chaozwn's AstroNvim setup with personal modifications.
-It's managed using both Git and Chezmoi for dotfile management.
+It's managed using both Git and Chezmoi for dotfile management across multiple devices (Intel Mac, Apple Silicon Mac, and Ubuntu).

 ## Repository Structure